adri326/lo21-project/README.md

 You can also disable colors by passing the `-DNO_COLOR:BOOL=ON` argument.
 That argument is automatically set to true on windows.
 You might also need to run the command `chcp 65001` on the windows DOS-like prompt before running this application to enable unicode support.

+## Included tests

+Sample datasets are included with this project and their source code can be found in `src/test.c`.